 Hypocritical Humor: In "Do as I Say", Matilda scolds the Blues for playing near the eggs.
 When a pig tries to take the eggs, she uses the exact same stunts the Blues were doing to stop the pig.
 The Blues call her out on it and they all decide to have fun together.

 Inevitable Waterfall: In "Egg's Day Out", an egg falls into the river, and Red manages to get it back, only to find himself about to go over the waterfall.
 Once he goes over, he loses the egg again.

 It's Raining Pigs: In "Off Duty", the Pigs parachute from above en masse when Red is on vacation.
 They manage to overwhelm the birds and steal the eggs.
 Fortunately, Red comes back and single-handedly rescues the eggs.

-"El Porkador!" features another one (again, both figuratively and literally) that is dresed as if he is a matador in a Spanish bull fight.
+"El Porkador!" features another one (again, both figuratively and literally) that is dressed as if he is a luchador in a Spanish bull fight.
 He also never stops singing.

 Laughably Evil: Every pig ever.
 Only three pigsnote the Corporal, Foreman, and Chef Pigs have moments of not fitting this trope.

 Lethal Chef: In "Cordon Bleugh", Matilda makes soup for the other birds.
 The soup is a chunky brown slop thats so repulsive, it kills plants.
 Naturally the other birds hate it, which depresses Matilda.
 When she dumps it off a cliff, it lands on some pigs.
 The pigs lick it up and love it, satisfying her.